 Using JkOptions ForwardURICompat, the forwarded URI will

-be decoded by Apache httpd.
+be decoded by Apache.
 Encoded characters will be decoded and

 explicit path components like ".." will already be resolved.

 This is less spec compliant and is not safe if you are using